sidney-eliot/3d-artists-handbook/content/theory/color.md

 |Hue|Pure Colors(Primary Colors, Secondary Colors, ...).
 Ranges from 0° to 359° on the color wheel||Changing the Tint, Shade or Tone of a color doesn't change the hue
 |Saturation|
 |Value|Tint(lightness) and Shade(darkness) of a color|
-|Chroma/ Chromatic Intensity|A color where a hue predominates, blue, green, while white gray and black are achromatic because no hue predominates.
+|Chroma / Chromatic Intensity|A color where a hue predominates, blue, green, while white gray and black are achromatic because no hue predominates.

 |Keyword|Explanation
 |:-:|:-: